 We turned up with 12 other Enterprise Nation members and took it in turns to pitch to the Boots team.
-We had 20 minutes each which was a 10 minute presentation and then 10 minutes for questions.
+We had 20 minutes each which was a

 We were towards the end of the day so had all day to get nervous!
 It was great though to spend time with the other people pitching.
 We're still in touch with some of them today and there was a great cheer when anyone came back into the main room after their pitch.